 News recently came out that Kmart isn’t doing so hot right now.
-However, don’t outsiders always have the best perspective on issues like this?
-We don’t have a dog in the fight or any care or reason to not give our utmost honest opinion about what someone else “shoulda, woulda, coulda” done.
+However, don’t outsiders always have the best perspective on issues like this, especially when it comes to seeing the true marketing lesson?
+We don’t have a dog in the fight or any care or reason not to give our unqualified honest opinion about what someone else “shoulda, woulda, coulda” done.

 I honestly can’t remember the last time I was in a Kmart.
 I always forget about them in the great “Target or Walmart” debate that my coworkers and I frequently have at the lunch table.
 Apparently, though, I’m not the only one.
 Sears Holdings, Kmart’s parent company, recently announced plans that could close stores (more about that later on, though).
 Kmart has done a lot in the past to get them where they are now, and that’s a major blessing for other companies out there.
 None of this happened overnight, but rather it was a slow and steady, slippery slope to the pit they seem to be sitting in right now.